Can I break or cancel a delay node?

 The components added for this are just a point light, collision box and a static mesh for the lamp shade.

-The problem I encountered was if I quickly re-entered the collision box before the delay executed, the light would turn off with the player character still in the collision box.
+The problem I encountered was if I quickly re-entered the collision box before the delay was executed, the light would turn off with the player character still in the collision box.
 Hence leaving the logic functioning incorrectly.

 The simple solution would be to just cancel the delay, but there is no way to do that in Blueprints.